SIGGames/SIGGames/profile/CONTRIBUTING.md

 Once you have pushed your changes to your forked repository, you can create a pull request to merge your changes into the main repository.
 To do this, click the "New pull request" button on the main repository page.

 That's it!
-You have successfully contributed to a SIGGamess project.
+You have successfully contributed to a SIGGames project.
 Thank you for your contribution!